How we are performing

 Maryhill Housing is committed to improving performance in everything we do.
 A key measure of our success is our Annual Return on the Scottish Social Housing Charter.

 This Annual Return includes a range of different measures of how we are performing for our customers and is submitted to the Scottish Housing Regulator in May each year.
-All of our returns are then published on the Regulator's website, where it is also possible to compare us to other social landlords.
-We also report on this through our Annual Review.
+All of our returns are then published on the Regulator's website, where you can use the comparison tool to compare us to other social landlords.
+We also report on our performance through our Annual Review and Annual Complaints Report.

 We also have an Engagement Plan with the Scottish Housing Regulator which shows how they are engaging with us and any areas of performance that they are concerned about.
 Currently, they are only engaged with us about our plans for new build developments.
 This is not a concern, but is a big piece of work which is important to the area and the organisation, so the Regulators needs to be updated on it more often.